yxie054/template-lab-02-unit-integration-testing/README.md

 Now, run `cmake3 .` followed by `make` to build the executable.

-Since that we've switched the build system, go ahead and run a few test commands on the new executable and re-run your array.sh file to make sure its still functioning as we expected.
-Since we made what could be a major breaking change to the program, its a good idea to make sure we test the changes to make sure its still working as expected before we make any new changes.
-We should also update our .gitignore file to ignore the generated build files:
+Now that we've switched the build system, go ahead and run a few test commands on the new executable and re-run your `array.sh` file to make sure its still functioning as we expected.
+Since we made what could be a major breaking change to the program, its a good idea to make sure we test the changes to verify it's still working as expected before we make any new changes.
+We should also update our `.gitignore` file to ignore the generated build files:

 ```
 CMakeCache.txt